hotcereal/time-quick-fix/README.md

 1. Drag the `App` folder from this repo to the root of your SD card.
 Hit "Merge" on macOS and whatever does the same thing on the Windows.

 ### IMPORTANT NOTE:

    - By default, the time is set to UTC-0.
 Your timezone is probably not UTC-0.
 To fix this, open the `launch.sh` file within `App > TimeQuickFix` in a text editor and change `export TZ=UTC-0` to [whatever your UTC offset](https://en.wikipedia.org/wiki/List_of_UTC_offsets) is.
-    - This part is both important and slightly confusing.
+     - ⚠️ This part is both important and slightly confusing.
 Example: astern USA (New York, DC, Atlanta, Florida etc.) is listed above as UTC-5:00.
 However, because of daylight savings time (which runs from Mar to Nov each year) it is "technically" UTC-4.
-    - On top of that, the TZ env is backwards too.
-So, in the end your result should not be UTC minus 4, but UTC *plus* 4.
+     - On top of that, the TZ env is backwards.
+Meaning, eastern folks should not be UTC minus 4, but UTC *plus* 4.
 Confusing, I know.
-But, all in all, your end line should be `export TZ=UTC+4` if you are in the eastern USA region.
+But, all in all, your end result should be `export TZ=UTC+4` if you are in the eastern USA region.
         - Thank you to [XK](https://github.com/xk-tuff) for helping with this.

-  My recommendation is to make two `launch.sh` files.
+  My ___recommendation___ is to make two `launch.sh` files.
 One for right now, one for when your region is no longer observing DST.
 When DST is over, simply rename the second launch.sh to the original name, `launch.sh`.
 The name of the copy you make does not matter.
   * tl;dr: Find UTC offset, change the minus to plus or plus to minus, subtract 1 if your region observes daylight savings time.
+If your region does not observe DST, you will never need a second file.

 ### Post-install